 What Are Laminated Windows and How Do They Block Noise?

-Most experts agree that if you want superior soundproofing in your windows, you should go with laminated glass.
+Most experts agree that if you want superior soundproofing in your windows, you should choose laminated glass.
 Laminated windows have a transparent layer of plastic sandwiched between two outer layers of glass panes.
 This plastic insert works to deaden noise and vibrations that are more easily transmitted through glass.

 However, laminated glass is typically considered a high-end window feature, so adding it can bump up the cost of a window replacement project.
-In fact, luxury laminated windows sometimes cost upwards of $9,000.
 For a laminated insert on a standard double pane window, you can expect to spend around $950.
 For that price, in addition to high-quality soundproofing, you’ll also get safety features, since laminated glass is typically much more difficult to shatter than standard glazing.

 Does Triple Pane Glass Reduce Noise, Too?